 Few likely remember the name Gerard Bull.
 But at the time of his death in 1990, he was considered by many to be one of the most dangerous men on the planet.
-In fact, the Canadian-born engineer was so one world power had him assassinated.
-On March 22, 1990, a squad of hit men gunned down Bull, 62, at the front door of his Brussels apartment.
+In fact, the Canadian-born engineer was so feared that one world power had him assassinated.
+On March 22, 1990, a squad of hit men gunned down the 62-year-old Bull at the front door of his Brussels apartment.
 While the identity of the assailants remains a mystery, some suspect that the killers were either operatives of the Israeli Mossad or possibly agents of the Iranian intelligence service.
 Both countries certainly had a motive.
 Bull was the driving force behind Saddam Hussein’s much-feared Project Babylon, a not-so-secret two-year supergun scheme that had the Iraqi dictator’s neighbours more than a little worried.
 Once completed, the fixed 500-foot-long, 600-mm artillery piece would have been able to lob a projectile from an Iraqi mountaintop into either central Iran or Israel.
-The projectiles could travel upwards of 1,000 kms in an arc that would actually take them outside of earth’s atmosphere.
-At the time of Bull’s death, Iraq was nearing the completion of smaller 100-foot long version of the gun that could fire both shells and even space satellites.
-The murder stopped Babylon dead in its tracks and the following year, all of Iraq’s major weapons programs were destroyed in Operation Desert Storm.
-Iraq’s supergun was just one in a long series of amazing ultra-heavy artillery pieces that have appeared throughout history.
+The projectiles could travel upwards of 1,000 km in an arc that would actually take them outside of earth’s atmosphere.
+At the time of Bull’s death, Iraq was nearing the completion of a smaller 100-foot long version of the gun that could fire both shells and even space satellites.
+The murder stopped Babylon dead in its tracks.
+The following year, all of Iraq’s major weapons programs were destroyed in Operation Desert Storm.
+Iraq’s supergun, while certainly mammoth, was just one in a long series of amazing ultra-heavy artillery pieces that have appeared throughout history.
 Consider these other ‘big shots’.